mindplay-dk/unbox/README.md

     designates something as being a service; unintentionally treating a non-singleton as a singleton can be a weird experience.

-  * **NO caching** and no "builder" or "container factory" class - because configuring a container really shouldn't be so much overhead as to justify the need for caching.
+  * **NO caching** - because configuring a container really shouldn't be so much overhead as to justify the need for caching.
+Unbox is fast.

   * **NO property/setter injections** because it blurs your dependencies - use constructor injection, and for optional dependencies, use optional constructor arguments; you don't, after all, need to